efredericks/gvsu-cis367/term-projects.md

 1. TOC
 {:toc}

-One thing to keep in mind is that I will be keeping an eye on your commit history, watching your interactions, keeping tabs, etc.  Ensure that you put in an equal amount of effort!
-If you are the type of student that lets your team members do all the work, expect your grade to be scaled appropriately.

-Your **overall task** is to create a functioning product that uses the software engineering techniques we talk about in class.
-Your project deliverables will approximately follow what we're talking about in class.
+Your **overall task** is to create a functioning prototype of something graphics-related.
+Note that this is about a *half*-term project.
+If you wish to start at the very beginning of the class because you want to use this as an excuse to build something really incredible feel free to chat with me when you have a thought.

+Project teams can be from 1 to 4 people.

 ---

 ## Project Responsibilities

-1. Form a project team and decide on your project
+1. Form a project team (if desired) and decide on your project
-2. Setup a GitHub repository for your team (you'll fork my [starter repository](https://github.com/gvsu-cis350/base))
-  * At this point, you will start having weekly meetings **and** checking in your minutes to your repository
-3. Create Use Cases for your project
-4. Create a Software Requirements Specification
-5. Develop a functioning prototype // minimum viable product
-6. Present your progress about halfway through the semester
-7. Present your final product at the end of the semester
-8. Evaluate your teammates at the end of the semester
+2. Develop a project proposal
+3. Provide updates as requested
+4. Deliver a final presentation and demonstration (last week of class)

 ---

 ## Project Examples

 Your team has the option to choose whatever project you wish to work on (pending approval and scoping, naturally).
-Note: you can use *whatever* language you want.
-Feel free to use pre-existing libraries and/or development environments (e.g., Unity, Godot, RPGMaker, etc.) to get you going - the focus is on the **process**.
-However, if you have no pre-defined expectations of what you want to work on then this list may be helpful to get you thinking:
+Note: you can use *whatever* language or environment you want.
+You are welcome to do nifty things in WebGL, Unity, Blender, etc.  You are also welcome to go beyond if you want (Godot, Shadertoy, Unreal Engine, etc.).
+If you do choose to use a different framework please get approval first to ensure it fits with the class.

+Next are some past examples of term projects to get your ideas percolating:

+* Walking simulator with procedurally-generated environments
+* 3D bow and arrow target practice
+* Day/night cycle
+* Fluid simulations
+* Galaxy simulation
+* Music visualizer
+* 3D art reproduction
+* Raycasting engine (classic Doom style)

+Examples from other classes:

 ### Games